Avid CNC is highly popular among businesses that are looking for affordable yet powerful CNC Machines.

 The maximum output from a spindle depends on the material, type of cutting tool, and cutting parameters you choose for your production.

-Choosing a spindle for your CNC is a function of spindle cost, materials you intend to cut, and the power/RPM you need.
+Choosing a spindle for your CNC is a function of spindle cost, the materials you intend to cut, and the power/RPM you need.

 Both the spindles from Avid are air-cooled and offer reliable cutting while operating for long durations, especially at lower RPM.